Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Office supplies

-Packing materials - new boxes and bubblewrap
+Packing materials - New

 Pallets